Proof of concept

 In-lab characterization and first campaign

-Ritacco et al (2024) provides a detailed presentation of this prototype instrument and its laboratory characterization at LPSC in Grenoble in February 2024, which showed a precision on the knowledge of the output polarization angle of <0.08 degrees.
+The master thesis of Ludovico Bizzarri and our team publication (Ritacco et al 2024) provide a detailed presentation of this prototype instrument and its laboratory characterization at LPSC in Grenoble in February 2024.
 End of September 2024, we carried out a first campaign of tests at the IRAM 30m with the NIKA2 camera.
 The prototype source was installed on Pico Veleta a few km from the telescope.
-The measurements were successful and the data are being analyzed.
+The measurements were successful.
+The analysis of the data was carried out by Sofia Savoragno, PhD student at LPSC, who presented a detailed report in her dissertation.

 Laboratory tests at LPSC Feb.
 2024